 We covered so much in this interview!
 It was so inspiring!
-The title of our 1 hour call was “How To Show Leadership Potential and Get Ahead In Your Career By Leading” In the interview, we learned:
+The title of our 1-hour call was “How To Show Leadership Potential and Get Ahead In Your Career By Leading”

-- Common strategies of successful women leaders and how to not get get stuck at lower level positions
+Common strategies of successful women leaders and how not to get stuck in lower level positions

-- How a young professional woman just starting out can be viewed as leadership potential and break into management
+How a young professional woman just starting out can be viewed as having leadership potential and break into management.

 How to know your leadership strengths and enhance those strengths.